Dall Sheep Hunting in Alaska

 Dall Sheep Hunting in the Tok Management Area

-Are you looking to hunt Dall sheep in a scenic and serene setting?
 The Tok Management Area (TMA) was created in 1974 to provide Dall sheep hunters an opportunity to harvest large horned trophy rams in uncrowded hunting conditions and is currently the only Dall sheep hunting area specifically established for trophy ram management in Alaska.

 TMA rams exhibit the second greatest horn length and the fourth greatest horn mass qualities of rams inhabiting seven mountain ranges in Alaska.
 Horn length of harvested rams typically averages 36–37 inches, and in most years seven percent or more of the harvest is rams that have horns greater than 40 inches.
 Harvest success typically ranges between 40 and 60 percent.